-- Chen-hsiao CHAI, "Old Collection, New Connection: With "The Earthly Pond" jointly held by National Museum of History and Fo Guang Shan Buddha Museum as an example". - Natascha Bagherpour Kashani & Maruchi Yoshida, "The Saltmen of Iran Cultural Heritage as Driver and Enabler of Sustainable Development and Growth". - Dana Vedra, "Connecting historic museum collections to contemporary social crises". - Yayun Gan & Keyi Yin, "Images of Women: Female Perspectives at Sichuan Museum in China". - Hiroko Nitta, "Learning about sustainable living at an archaeological museum in Japan". - Wai Yee & Sharon Wong, "Transforming Migrants' Lifestyles in the Asia Port Cities: The Contemporary Issues of Migration through Archaeological Museum Collections in South China". - Kontantinos Doukakis & Georgios Papaioannou, "From Economic History to Economic History Museums: the case of Greece".
+- Chen-hsiao CHAI, "Old Collection, New Connection: Integrated Reality with Virtuality for National Treasures and Significant Antiquities Housed at the National Museum of History in Taiwan". - Natascha Bagherpour Kashani & Maruchi Yoshida, "The Saltmen of Iran Cultural Heritage as Driver and Enabler of Sustainable Development and Growth". - Dana Vedra, "Connecting historic museum collections to contemporary social crises". - Yayun Gan & Keyi Yin, "Images of Women: Female Perspectives at Sichuan Museum in China". - Hiroko Nitta, "Learning about sustainable living at an archaeological museum in Japan". - Wai Yee & Sharon Wong, "Transforming Migrants' Lifestyles in the Asia Port Cities: The Contemporary Issues of Migration through Archaeological Museum Collections in South China". - Kontantinos Doukakis & Georgios Papaioannou, "From Economic History to Economic History Museums: the case of Greece".